ensisoft/detonator/BUILDING.md

 ## Step 1) Building the Editor & Engine for Desktop Windows 🪟

-> [!IMPORTANT]
-> These build instructions are for MSVS 2019 Community Edition 64bit build.
+<strong>These build instructions are for 'MSVS 2022 Community Edition'</strong>

 <details><summary>How to install dependencies</summary>